-On March 24, 2020, our board of director unanimously approved the suspension of the payment of distributions to our stockholders, effective immediately, due to the impact that the COVID-19 pandemic is having and is expected to continue to have on our hotel properties.
+On March 24, 2020, our board of director unanimously approved the suspension of the payment of distributions to our stockholders, effective immediately, due to the impact that the COVID-19 pandemic.
 There can be no assurance when the payment of distributions will resume, it at all.